Core Practice Areas

 Andrew Ottaway and David Alderson wrote the following article: U.S. Defendants: Sued in Ontario, Canada ?
 So You want Out, Eh?
 Challenging Jurisdiction, The Newsletter of the DRI International Committee, Volume 4 Issue 1.

 David is a member of the Toronto Commercial Arbitration Society, has successfully completed their Gold Standard Course in Commercial Arbitration and appears on their Arbitrator Member Roster.
 He is a Full Member of the ADR Institute of Ontario, appears on their Member Directory and has been accredited by the ADR Institute of Canada as a Qualified Arbitrator (Q.Arb).
+David is a member of the Ontario Bar Association and he appears on the List of Arbitrators in the Ontario Bar Association Remote Arbitration and Mediation Member Roster.

 Practicing Member of Law Society of Upper Canada in good standing from 1982.

 While David is currently admitted to practice in Ontario, Canada and New York State, and is on the roll of Barristers and Attorneys at Law in Bermuda, he currently practices only the laws of Ontario and Canada.
+He is a member of the Canadian Maritime Law Association.

 David is a notary public for the Province of Ontario.